alfredohernandezinostroza/MetaSpread/docs/source/tutorial-cli copy.rst

       python -m metaspread run 300 30

    Wait for the simulation to finish.
-3. **Postprocessing the simulation**: once the simulation is finished, you can apply all the postprocessing tools by using the following command:
+3. ****Postprocessing the simulation**: once the simulation is finished, you can apply all the postprocessing tools by using the following command:

    .. code-block:: console

       python -m metaspread postprocess all Sim-max_steps-300-collection_period-30-cells-388-grids_number-3 10 1

 4. **Visualize the results**
 Go to the `Videos` inside the `Sim-max_steps-300-collection_period-30-cells-388-grids_number-3` directory and check the results.
 You should get something like the following:

-   ... image:: video_tumor_dynamics_cli.gif
-      :align: center